ChrisZ-IT/Vanilla-Terraria-Server/README.md

 # Vanilla-Terraria-Server
-<i>this is a work in progress as I learn docker. so please forgive my sloppyness
+<i>this is a work in progress as I learn docker.
+So please forgive my sloppyness

-I will eventually move this process over to tshock.

-Building a new docker image will download the current version the terraria-server.zip file from Terraria.org </i>
+Building a new docker image will download the latest version the terraria-server.zip file from Terraria.org </i>

 # Build command:
-docker build --tag Vanilla-Terraria --file Dockerfile .
+sudo docker build --tag terraria-vanilla --file Dockerfile .

 # Run container in interactive mode.
-docker run -it -p 7777:7777 --memory=2048m --mount type=volume,src=terraria,dst=/home/terraria/.local/share/Terraria --name="terraria" Vanilla-Terraria
+sudo docker run -it -p 7777:7777 --memory=2048m --mount type=volume,src=terraria,dst=/home/terraria/.local/share/Terraria --name="terraria" terraria-vanilla

-# you can restart this container if it is stopped
+# Restart this container if it is stopped
+sudo docker ps -a
-docker start <container−id>
+sudo docker start <container−id>

 # TODO:
 1. Better documentation.